KrisitVvv/Based-on-TCP-Vehicle-Communication-System/README.md

 ```
 This project Demo is using external camera,we use a USB camera to capture the video,you can try to use computer camera or internet camera to achieve the same effect.
 ### Internet
-This project need to computer transmit video to vehicle,therefore,network bondwidth is important.During our experiment,we use WIFI to connect computer and vehicle,at the beginning,we pursued longer transmission distances selected 2.4GHz WIFI,but the bondwidth is not enough,causes the video to be very laggy.In the end, we solved this problem by using **5GHz WiFi**.
+This project need to computer transmit video to vehicle,therefore,network bondwidth is important.During our experiment,we use WIFI to connect computer and vehicle,at the beginning,we pursued longer transmission distances selected 2.4GHz WIFI,but the network bondwidth is not enough,causes the video to be very laggy.In the end, we solved this problem by using **5GHz WiFi**.

 If you experimental environment have to 2.4GHz WIFI,you can modify the file **RSU_Send_Video.py** line 25-27 to change the vedio quality.
 ```python